BYU-Idaho values suggestions and ideas that can improve the university.

 We strive to honor what John Dewey said about a hundred years ago: Education isn't preparation for future living.
 Education is life.
 At Zaharis, our students see themselves as democratic participants in the world whose voices and opinions count.
 In an authentic learning environment, they are mathematicians, historians, readers, writers, scientists, and social scientists.
 Critical thinking is nurtured through a workshop pedagogy where we place a premium on inquiry-based, hands-on learning.
 Children develop independence as learners and the ability to work together to raise questions, investigate issues, and solve problems.
 Our classroom communities are alive with a passion and fire for learning.
 Children apprentice themselves to their teachers and they work side-by-side to make sense out of the world.
 Zaharis places a very heavy emphasis on literacy development.
 We help children grow as readers by using real books.
 Literary discussions illuminate our classrooms, as we challenge ourselves to look at the world through new perspectives.
 At Zaharis, children develop a love for reading, and it becomes a central part of their lives.

 To be considered for a placement at this school, we recommend you read the following books before you apply.
-We recommend that you purchase them and mark them up, but if your budget is restricted, you can check these books out from the Field Services Office (HIN325).
+We recommend that you purchase them and mark them up, but if your budget is restricted, you can check them out at your local library.

 This book introduces the reader to the notion: real books and the conversations they inspire should be at the heart of classroom literacy practices.
 The latest edition is enriched by updated booklists and by reflections of teachers deeply influenced by the original book.